-Children will play outside before 10.00am and after 3.00pm where possible to minimise the exposure of the sun to the children and Team Members.
+Children will play outside before 10.00am and after 3.00pm where possible to minimise the exposure of the sun to the children and Team Members and in shade as much as possible.
+We have created lots of shade to limit exposure to direct sun.
 Parents / guardians are encouraged to ensure that children have sunscreen on all uncovered areas prior to leaving home in the morning or on arrival at the Service.
 Team Members will also use a variety of age appropriate teaching tools to ensure that children are developing sun safe habits.